-Due to the on-going nature of these "capacity preservation" projects, most are not specifically defined in a metropolitan transportation plan.
-This is partially due to limitations in the ability to forecast the best time to implement relatively small scale improvements.
-These types of improvements are often identified in the short-term based on response to localized development and travel patterns.
-The identification and funding of these types of projects are defined in the annual operating and capital improvement programs of the Town of Ellettsville, City of Bloomington, and Monroe County and in the Transportation Improvement Program (TIP) of the Bloomington/Monroe County Planning Organization (MPO) as appropriate.
+Due to the on-going nature of these "capacity preservation" projects, most are not specifically defined in a Metropolitan Transportation Plan partially due to limitations in the ability to forecast the best time to implement relatively small scale improvements.

+Capacity preservation projects are often identified in short-term needs planning based on responses to localized development and travel pattern adjustments.

+The identification and funding of capacity preservation projects are defined, as appropriate, in the annual operating and capital improvement programs of the Town of Ellettsville, Monroe County, the City of Bloomington, and in the Transportation Improvement Program (TIP) of the Bloomington/Monroe County Planning Organization (MPO).